Chicken Salad with Basil

-This Chicken Salad with Basil is great for any low-carb or low-glycemic diet plan and any phase of the original South Beach Diet.
-South Beach would probably recommend you use light mayo and use portion control due to the amount of fat; other low-carb diets will prefer full-fat mayo.
+This Chicken Salad with Basil is great for any low-carb or low-glycemic diet plan, including Keto, and also for any phase of the original South Beach Diet.
+South Beach would recommend you use light mayo and use portion control due to the amount of fat; other low-carb diets will prefer full-fat mayo.

 Find More Recipes Like This One:

 Use Salad Recipes to find more low-carb salads like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 This salad was first posted in 2005!
 I’ve made it so many times since then, and it was last updated in 2022.

 I can totally taste this stuffed in a WW pita!

 I mean that when the plant gets large leaves at the end of the stems (and especially it it's in the beginning stages of making flowers) you should trim that stem (leaving some leaves on at the bottom.)
 Then the basil will make two stalks where you trimmed, producing even more leaves.
 You can see how I trim my basil and read about freezing it in my post about How to Freeze Fresh Basil.
 It will really make a difference in how much basil your plants produce in a year.